 Stock futures drift in countdown to key jobs report: Stock market news today

-Stock futures tipped lower on Friday, as investors waited for the release of the monthly US jobs report to provide a steer to the Federal Reserve's next move on interest rates.
+Stock futures ticked slightly Friday as investors digested the release of the monthly US jobs report to provide a steer to the Federal Reserve's next move on interest rates.

+US government data showed employers added 209,000 jobs in June, below expectations but still a healthy pace of employment growth.
+The unemployment rate dipped to 3.6%.

-Prices of futures on the S&P 500 (^GSPC) and on the Dow Jones Industrial Average (^DJI) were both less than 0.1% lower, after a deeper drop earlier in pre-market trading.
-Futures on the tech-focused Nasdaq 100 fell just over 0.2%.
+Prices of futures on the S&P 500 (^GSPC) and on the Dow Jones Industrial Average (^DJI) were both slightly higher.
+Futures on the tech-focused Nasdaq Composite (^IXIC) rose around 0.3%.

 A stronger-than-expected ADP jobs report on Thursday signaled the US economy is proving resilient in the face of the Fed's efforts to combat inflation.
-That surprise cast doubt on economists' expectations for the nonfarm-payrolls figures to show some moderation when they're released before the opening bell Friday.

 Stock futures slip as markets wait for jobs report